PuscasDumitru/design-patterns/LAB_1/readme.md

 >
 > Puscas Dumitru, FAF-192

-The main purpose of this laboratory work was to study and practice some of the creation patterns from the following list:
+The main purpose of this laboratory work was to study and practice some of the creational patterns from the following list:

 **Singleton** is a creational design pattern that restricts the instantiation of a class to one "single" instance.
 This is useful when exactly one object is needed to coordinate actions across the system.